Friskes/drf-spectacular-websocket/README.md

     'SWAGGER_UI_SETTINGS': {
-        'connectSocket': True,  # Automatically establish a WS connection when opening swagger 'socketMaxMessages': 8,  # Max number of messages displayed in the log window in swagger 'socketMessagesInitialOpened': True,  # Automatically open the log window when opening swagger },
+        'connectSocket': True,  # Automatically establish a WS connection when opening swagger 'socketMaxMessages': 8,  # Max number of messages displayed in the log window in swagger 'socketMessagesInitialOpened': False,  # Automatically open the log window when opening swagger },
 }